Eurodita Certification and Documentation Reference

-This page is the definitive reference for every certification, regulation and standard applicable to Eurodita’s B2B private-label log cabin, glulam home and mobile log cabin range across UK and EU markets.
-It covers timber chain-of-custody, manufacturing standards, structural design codes, residential mobile home compliance, post-Brexit UK marking and the EU Deforestation Regulation effective December 2026.
+This page summarises the main certification, sourcing and documentation frameworks Eurodita dealers may need when selling private-label log cabins, glulam homes and mobile log cabin projects across UK and EU markets.
+It covers timber chain-of-custody, project documentation, mobile home standards, post-Brexit marking frameworks and EUDR support.

 Standards referenced on this page: